What is a labiaplasty and what you should know about the procedure

 The reduction of the labia tissue should have no impact on your sensitivity during intercourse.
 The nerve network is all over this area, so you will be protected against loss of sensation.

-You will feel some numbness after surgery, but it is temporary.
+Yes, you will feel some numbness after surgery, but it is temporary.
 After a few days you will recover the normal sensitivity of the area.

 What not to do after a labiaplasty?